 Sony’s main Android APIs all in one package

-The Sony Add-on SDK is an add-on for the standard Android™ SDK, and it gathers a number of Sony most important Android APIs.
+In this add-on for the standard Android™ SDK, we’ve gathered a number of Sony most important Android APIs.
 With only one installation you can access all of these APIs!

 About the APIs